gillins/ctypesqhull/README.md

 area = func(indata.ctypes.data, numpoints, dim)
 ```

+It is essential that the numpy array is contiguous (ie no strides) and in C axis order.

 Note that this will work inside Numba `@jit`ed functions as long as the `func` is a global variable in your script.